Early world maps: Pomponius Mela (c. 43 CE)

-Pomponius is unique among ancient geographers in that, after dividing the Earth into five zones, of which two only were habitable, he asserts the existence of antichthones, people inhabiting the southern temperate zone inaccessible to the folk of the northern temperate regions due to the unbearable heat of the intervening torrid belt.
+Pomponius is unique among ancient geographers in that, after dividing the Earth into five zones, of which only two were habitable, he asserts the existence of antichthones, people inhabiting the southern temperate zone inaccessible to the folk of the northern temperate regions due to the unbearable heat of the intervening torrid belt.
 On the divisions and boundaries of Europe, Asia and Africa, he repeats Eratosthenes; like all classical geographers from Alexander the Great (except Ptolemy) he regards the Caspian Sea as an inlet of the Northern Ocean, corresponding to the Persian (Persian Gulf) and Arabian (Red Sea) gulfs on the south.

 Marinus of Tyre (c.
 120 CE)

 Marinus of Tyre's world maps were the first in the Roman Empire to show China.
 Around 120 CE, Marinus wrote that the habitable world was bounded on the west by the Fortunate Islands.
 The text of his geographical treatise however is lost.
 He also invented the equirectangular projection, which is still used in map creation today.
 A few of Marinus' opinions are reported by Ptolemy.
 Marinus was of the opinion that the Okeanos was separated into an eastern and a western part by the continents (Europe, Asia and Africa).
 He thought that the inhabited world stretched in latitude from Thule (Shetland) to Agisymba (Tropic of Capricorn) and in longitude from the Isles of the Blessed to Shera (China).
 Marinus also coined the term Antarctic, referring to the opposite of the Arctic Circle.
 His chief legacy is that he first assigned to each place a proper latitude and longitude; he used a "Meridian of the Isles of the Blessed (Canary Islands or Cape Verde Islands)" as the zero meridian.